GoogleCloudPlatform/php-docs-samples/appengine/flexible/metadata/README.md

 - Go to
   [Google Developers Console](https://console.developers.google.com/project)
   and create a new project.
-This will automatically enable an App Engine application with the same ID as the project.

 ### Prerequisites